 State: These funds help make improvements to things like schools, parks and public transit.

 Federal: These tax dollars are put towards things like healthcare, the military and your social security (money to help cover your retirement costs).

-Each spring, the IRS asks Americans to file a tax return (commonly known as a 1040), summing up all the money you’ve made in the past calendar year.
-This may include money earned from a job, receiving a large gift, or even selling bitcoin for a profit.
+Each spring, the Internal Revenue Service (IRS) asks Americans to file a tax return (commonly known as a 1040), summing up all the money you’ve made in the past calendar year.
+This may include money earned from a job, receiving a large gift or even selling bitcoin for a profit.

 Now let’s walk through all the key components of this form, which ultimately determines if you owe the government money or if they in fact owe you money.